danvk/dygraphs/DEVELOP.md

     npm install

-To build dygraphs, run
+To build dygraphs and the tests, run

     npm run build

 To run the tests, run:

-    npm run build-tests
     npm run test

-To iterate on the code, run:
+To iterate on the code, install envify and run:

     npm run watch